 Option to Self-insure

 The catch is that the company has to agree to post a bond or put money aside to pay for any claims that may occur.
-Each state has its own self-insurance requirements.
+Each state has its self-insurance requirements.

-While workers’ compensation insurance will remain forever an expense that business owners loath to pay, it is possible to minimize your worker’s comp expense through proper safety procedures, good process and the right programs in place.
+While workers’ compensation insurance will remain forever an expense that business owners loath to pay, it is possible to minimize your worker’s comp expense through proper safety procedures, good processes, and the right programs in place.